Racial Disparities Race and the Death Penalty Resources Additional Resources on Race and the Criminal Legal System

 - The death row population is over 41% Black, even though Black people make up about 13% of the U.S. population (Prison Policy Initiative, 2016).

 The scale of the federal death penalty expanded with the passage of the Violent Crime Control and Law Enforcement Act of 1994, also known as the crime bill, which added 60 new offenses to the list of those eligible for the death penalty.
 In the five years after the passage of the crime bill, 74% of defendants given death penalty recommendations by federal prosecutors were people of color—44% of these defendants were Black and 21% were Hispanic (American Progress, 2019).
 The majority of individuals on death row in federal prisons are from a small number of jurisdictions who disproportionately apply the death penalty.
-More than a third are from Texas, Virginia, and the Eastern District of Missouri, and in these jurisdictions, more than 90% of individuals on death row are people of color (Death Penalty Information Center).
+Just 2% of counties in the U.S. account over 60% of all individuals on state death rows.
+Just five counties, four of which are in Texas, account for over one-fifth of all executions in the U.S. in the last 50 years (Death Penalty Information Center).

 Even greater than the disparities in the race of defendants are the disparities in the race of victims.
 Studies at the state and local level demonstrate these disparities, and the impact of racism on death penalty outcomes:

-Facts about the Death Penalty, Death Penalty Information Center, June 1, 2020.
+Enduring Injustice: The Persistence of Racial Discrimination in the U.S. Death Penalty, Death Penalty Information Center, September 2020.

 - Policy Issues: Race, Death Penalty Information Center.